ms609/ProfileParsimony/README.md

 It incorporates modifications to phangorn that improve the speed of phylogenetic analysis, and adds support for TBR rearrangements.

-The package will soon be compiled and uploaded to the CRAN repository.
+A stable version of this package is available through the CRAN repository.
-Meanwhile, you can install the latest version of the package into R thus:
+Alternatively, you can install the latest development version of the package into R thus:

 ```r
 # Install the devtools package from CRAN